Spain Golden Visa Alternatives

 FAQs

-Yes.
+Yes, it has already been cancelled.
 The Spanish government announced in 2024 that it intends to phase out its Golden visa program with regards to property purchasing and investments.
-This is to ease the pressure on the Spanish property market and to open up better opportunities for Spanish residents to purchase a home.
+It has since ended with the programme closed in April 2025.